Skip to Main Content

 Levine M, Rumsey SC, Daruwala R, Park JB, Wang Y. Criteria and recommendations for vitamin C intake.
 JAMA.
 1999;281(15):1415-1453.

 Mowrey DB.
 The Scientific Validation of Herbal Medicine.
-New Canaan, Conn: Keats Publishing; 1988.
+New Canaan, CT: Keats Publishing; 1988.

 Sourgens H, Winterhoff H, Gumbinger HG, et al. Antihormonal effects of plant extracts; TSH- and prolactin-supressing properties of Lithospermum officianale and other plants.
 Planta Med.
 1982;45:78-86.